jdepool/BOXI-GESTION-3/replit.md

 - **Bank Management**: Differentiates between "Receptor" (receiving) and "Emisor" (issuing) banks, with forms consistently filtering to show only "Receptor" banks.
 - **Automation & Consistency**: Automatic assignment of "Cashea (BNC compartido Bs)" as Banco Receptor for Cashea sales.
 Consistent naming conventions for bank fields and payment date tracking (`fechaPagoInicial`).
 Chrome autocomplete suppression is implemented.
 - **Perdida Status**: Orders that never complete payment can be marked as "Perdida" (Lost) exclusively from the Pagos tab, operating at the order level to mark all sales in an order simultaneously.
+- **Transportista Management**: Full CRUD operations for managing transportation companies in the Administración section.
+Transportistas are tracked with nombre (name), teléfono (phone), and email fields for efficient logistics coordination.

 # External Dependencies